Academic Honors and Class Rank Procedures

 After consultation with the student, the Dean of TCOM or his/her designee will decide whether or not the leave will be granted and the conditions under which the student may return to school.
 Students must report to the Division of Student Affairs to obtain a Leave of Absence Form and complete it before they are officially placed on an approved leave.

 Before a student may be readmitted, a written request for readmission must be submitted by the student to the Dean of TCOM.
 In the case of a medical leave, a letter from the treating physician or a licensed healthcare professional must accompany the readmission request stating that the student is able to participate full-time in the academic program.

 Advancement in the Degree Program

 Normal progression through the curriculum requires that a student complete each of the required courses and obtain a passing grade.
 A deficiency in any pre-clinical course (year 1 or year 2) must be remediated prior to matriculation for the next semester.
 A deficiency in a clinical clerkship must be remediated before graduation.
-Achievement of this standard in each academic year is required for promotion to the next academic year.

 The Student Performance Committee may recommend that students be offered an opportunity to correct their deficiencies within a requisite time period or be dismissed.
 Students will be notified of a final decision in writing by the Associate Dean of Academic Affairs.
 It is recognized by the Student Performance Committee that each student’s situation should be evaluated as an individual case.
 If a student disagrees with the recommendation of the Student Performance Committee and the Associate Dean of Academic Affairs, he or she may appeal in writing within five (5) days of notice to the Dean of TCOM.
 The dean’s decision is final.